-This seminar will look at maternal and child nutrition issues around the world with emphasis on developing countries particularly Africa.
-The MCNH Learning Community will meet weekly to explore nutrition issues in resource poor communities or households.
-The discussions will focus on the impact of poverty, food insecurity and poor nutrition on women and children, and will challenge participants to come up with innovative ways of addressing this important public health issue.
-Participants will be required to attend local events and on-campus lectures, and participate in volunteer opportunities.
-The main goal is to expose participants to nutrition issues early in their college career and to explore potential solutions to global nutrition issues.
+This seminar will focus on nutrition and health issues during the first 1,000 days of life with particular emphasis on developing countries, particularly Africa.
+The discussions will focus on the impact of the environment, poverty, access to healthcare, food insecurity and poor nutrition on women and children and will challenge participants to come up with innovative ways of addressing this important public health issue.
+Participants will be required to attend local events and on-campus lectures and participate in volunteer opportunities.
+The main goal is to expose participants to early life nutrition issues early in their college career and explore potential solutions to global nutrition issues.